Introduction

 The host driver generates device files which behave like named pipes: They are opened, read from and written to just like any file, but behave much like pipes between processes or TCP/IP streams.
 To the program running on the host, the difference is that the other side of the stream is not another process (over the network or on the same computer), but a FIFO in the FPGA.
 Just like a TCP/IP stream, the Xillybus stream is designed to work well with high-rate data transfers as well single bytes arriving or sent occasionally.

-Also at driver load, DMA buffers are allocated in the host's memory space, and the FPGA is informed about their addresses.
+Also when the driver loads, DMA buffers are allocated in the host's memory space, and the FPGA is informed about their addresses.
 The number of DMA buffers and their size are separate parameter for each stream.
-These parameters are hardcoded in the FPGA IP core for a given configuration, and are retrieved by the host during the discovery process.
+These parameters are stored in the FPGA IP core for a given configuration, and are retrieved by the host during the discovery process.

 A handshake protocol between the FPGA and host makes an illusion of a continuous data stream.
 Behind the scenes, DMA buffers are filled, handed over to the other side and acknowledged.
 Techniques similar to those used for TCP/IP streaming are used to ensure an efficient utilization of the DMA buffers, while maintaining responsiveness for small pieces of data.